ChocolateLoverRaj/code-runner/docs/Modularity.md

 So imagine there are different groups of syscalls: core (always included), A (additional syscalls), B (additional syscalls).
 Some systems might have just core, some might have core + a, core + b, or core + a + b.
 The syscall numbers / ids for syscalls should not overlap.
 We could use a [uuid v4](https://docs.rs/uuid/latest/uuid/) for every syscall.
 This way if a bunch of people are making their own installable syscalls, there won't be conflicts (assuming everyone randomly generates one).

+Even core syscalls will have a uuid v4 cuz they are subject to change.
+This isn't a huge critical project like Linux and we can break user space whenever we want.
+Code can check if a syscall exists (but the syscall to check if a syscall exist doesn't have any stability guarantees either).

+## Core Syscalls
+- CheckIfSyscallExists
+- Exit
+- WaitForEvent

+## Port based serial driver
+Allows reading and writing to [COM1 (8 ports starting at 0x3F8)](https://wiki.osdev.org/Serial_Ports#Port_Addresses).
+Even if this doesn't actually write logs (such as on Chromebooks) at worst this is a no-op and it's safe to read/write to it for any x86 or x86_64 device.

+## MMIO based serial driver
+If UART is memory mapped (which can be detected by the `SPCR` ACPI table, if it exists), allows reading and writing to the memory for the 8 registers (not the rest of the 4KiB frame).